 Article 4 – Illustration for Teaching [PDF]

 For article 11 and 13, please see the Open Letter EBLIDA, IFLA and LIBER signed together with an International Coalition of European academic, library, education, research and digital rights communities, and the list of signatories.

 We still have a chance to let Parliamentarians know about the copyright reform that will better serve European libraries and their 100M+ users.

-Green weeks provide a very opportunity to meet with MEPs (for example in a library in their constituency), and exchange views on how copyright can work better for libraries.
+Green weeks provide a very good opportunity to meet with MEPs (for example in a library in their constituency), and exchange views on how copyright can work better for libraries.
 Many still lack an understanding of what libraries are doing, how they contribute to education, innovation and stronger communities, and how copyright can help.
 They are more likely to listen to a local voice.